Gervig/Casper-Gervig-Backend-Exam-2025/README.md

 - Returns with a message saying instructor lesson could not be found and a status code 404.
 Because there is no instructor with ID 42.

 **api/skilessons/fetch/BEGINNER (GET)**
-- Returns lessons from an external API for lessons with level BEGINNER
+- Returns lessons from an external API for lessons with level BEGINNER.

+**api/skilessons/fetch/duration/BEGINNER (GET)**
+- Returns a message with the total duration in minutes for instruction of lessons with a given level of BEGINNER.

 # Theoretical questions
-**num** : question
-* answer
+**3.3.5** : Why do we suggest a PUT method for adding an instructor to a ski lesson instead of a POST method?
+* PUT is an update, whereas POST creates something new.
+Since we just want to assign an instructor to the lesson, we just update the instructor value on a lesson with PUT.

 # Security Endpoint Table